 Testing at MIT Sloan

-You may complete your testing at MIT Medical or Johnson Athletic Center without an appointment.
+You may complete your initial testing at MIT Medical or Johnson Athletic Center without an appointment.
 See here for testing times.